zackmdavis/Less_Wrong_Drafts/said_scrap.md

 https://www.lesswrong.com/posts/LyJNgxcNNSzmFxF3g/the-relationship-between-social-punishment-and-shared-maps

 It is completely unreasonable to demand that strangers on an internet forum pretend that they like you!
 The world's purportedly (perhaps formerly) elite forum on the art of human rationality is not your therapy session!

+ * His "please don't critique my conduct" thing makes this much worse!!!
+ * Habryka's strawman ban threat, but I meant what I said

+ * The complaint is Achmiz is being deceptive by not making his judgements explicit, being passive aggressive
+ * That's because Said is being polite.
+Well, I'm not, and I'll be more explicit.
+We don't actually respect you!
+We just don't!
+ * There's actually a funny recursive angle to it: the very fact that you can't handle someone being unwilling to suck your dick without your minds breaking down is _why_ we don't respect you.
+If you just said, "Well, I disagree", without trying to jawbone everyone into sucking your dick, the disrespect would be much milder!

+ * in other venues, Habyrka has said, "yeah, of course people will judge each other", but it's hard to reconcile with his statements here—it seems like he doesn't actually have a coherent theory other than, "I'm the boss"—which Claude independently points out could be a governance model (Alicorn's "modularity"), but the dishonesty is that that's not what's being claimed.